-The Republic of Finland is located in northern Europe with a population of approximately 5,526,674 inhabitants.
-The country has a land area of 338,145 square kilometers which equates to a population density of 16.2 people per square kilometer.
+The Republic of Finland is a country found in northern Europe with a population of approximately 5 million.
 It borders Russia to the east, Norway to the north, Sweden to the northwest and the Gulf of Finland to the south with Estonia on the opposite direction.
 The official languages spoken in Finland are Finnish and Swedish.

 From The Perspective Of Language